Waiting for Daylight (A1 album)

-Waiting for Daylight is the fourth studio album to be released by British–Norwegian boy band, A1.
+Waiting for Daylight is the fourth studio album by British–Norwegian boy band, A1.
 The album was released on 11 October 2010, and was the band's first release of new material for more than eight years.
 It is also the first album to be released since the departure of Paul Marazzi from the band.
-It was originally released in Norway only; but was released on iTunes in 2015 for the UK and the rest of the world.
+It was originally released in Norway only, but was released on iTunes in 2015 for the UK and the rest of the world.
 The album peaked at number five on the Norwegian Albums Chart.

 Background

 In November 2008, the remaining members of the band formed a MySpace account to keep fans updated of their current situation.
 In Summer 2009, the band made an official announcement, stating that not only were they to reform, but they were to play a series of concerts in Oslo in December of that year.
 The announcement also stated that the band's first new single in seven years, "Take You Home", would be released via the iTunes Store in Norway on 2 November 2009, and would also serve as the official Comic Relief single in the region for that year.
 The single entered the Norwegian Singles Chart at No. 9 on the week of release, based entirely on download sales, with a physical release being limited to the Plankompteplanet online store.
 It was announced in December 2009 that the band would compete to represent Norway in the 2010 Eurovision Song Contest, with the band's second single since their reformation, "Don't Wanna Lose You Again", being the track being chosen to enter.
 Although the band reached the national final of the contest, and finished in second place, the single was a commercial success, peaking at No. 4 on the Norwegian Singles Chart.